Skip to main content

 • he (Teammate role)

-• lloyd (Spectator role)
+• lloyd@appcket.org (Spectator role)

 • e.g., the Spectator role is view-only, so the lloyd user can view but cannot edit or create anything.

-• Accounts: https://accounts.{PROJECT_MACHINE_NAME}.localhost
+• Accounts: https://accounts.{PROJECT_MACHINE_NAME}.test

 • The default admin account username and password are admin/admin